NU-CCRG/Getting-Started/01_Using QUEST.md

 # Conda Environments
 Conda allows us to use Python on QUEST.
-Below you'll find instructions on how to set it up initially, as well as subsequent ussage.
+Below you'll find instructions on how to set it up initially, as well as subsequent usage.

 ### Making a new Conda environment